ammaraakhtar111-wq/OCR-receipt-scanner/README.md

 Project: OCR Receipt Scanner
 Course: Introduction to AI

+## Project Description
+This project is an AI-based OCR (Optical Character Recognition) system that extracts text from receipt images and converts it into a structured, readable format.

+The main purpose of this project is to automate the process of reading receipts manually and instead use image processing and OCR techniques to detect and extract text directly from images.

 ---

-## 📖 Project Description
+## How the Project Works
-This project is an AI-based OCR (Optical Character Recognition) system designed to extract and digitize text from receipt images.
-It reads printed text from receipts and converts it into editable digital format automatically.

-The system helps in reducing manual data entry and improves efficiency in expense tracking and record keeping.
+1. **Image Input**
+   The user provides a receipt image as input to the system.

+2. **Preprocessing**
+   The image is processed using OpenCV techniques such as:
+   - Converting image to grayscale
+   - Noise removal (if applied)
+   - Thresholding to improve text visibility

+   This step improves the accuracy of OCR by enhancing the quality of the image.

+3. **Text Extraction (OCR)**
+   Tesseract OCR engine is used to extract text from the processed image.
+It scans the image and identifies characters and words.

+4. **Output Generation**
+   The extracted text is displayed as readable output on the screen.
+This text can be further used for data storage or analysis.

 ---

-## ⚙️ Features
+## Features
-- Extract text from receipt images
+- Upload receipt image for processing
-- Fast and accurate OCR processing
+- Automatic text extraction using OCR
-- Supports different receipt formats
+- Preprocessing to improve accuracy
-- Converts image content into editable text
+- Clean and readable text output

 ---

-## 🛠️ Technologies Used
+## Technologies Used
 - Python
-- OpenCV
+- OpenCV (image preprocessing)
-- Tesseract OCR
+- Tesseract OCR (text recognition)
-- Streamlit / Jupyter Notebook
+- Streamlit / Jupyter Notebook (for interface or execution)

 ---

-## 🚀 How to Run

-1. Clone the repository:
+## Result
+The system successfully converts receipt images into editable digital text, reducing manual effort and improving efficiency in data entry tasks.

+---

+## Author
+Ammara Akhtar
+Roll No: 04102213008
+Course: Introduction to AI